Delve deeper into some of the works in our collection with our In Focus series!

 In Focus: The Emancipation of the Spectator

-In part three, we look at The Marriage of Strongbow and Aoife by Daniel Maclise while considering viewers of art as active participants.
+In this post, we look at The Marriage of Strongbow and Aoife by Daniel Maclise while considering viewers of art as active participants.
 This discussion is supported by Jacques Rancière’s essay The Emancipated Spectator.

 You might also like: